 8. Too much oil

-Some of us don’t like the idea of constantly checking the oil before using the lawn mower, so we came up with the ingenious idea of pouring in more oil than recommended.
+Some of us don’t like the idea of constantly checking the oil before using the lawn mower, so we devised the ingenious idea of pouring in more oil than recommended.

 Or you might assume you are meant to fill up the oil tank just like you would the gas tank.